Oscillating asymptotics and conjectures of Andrews: Introduction and statement of results

 \end{enumerate} \end{theorem}

-\begin{remarks} \, \begin{enumerate} \item We have that $V = \frac{\mathcal{G}i}{8}$ where $\mathcal{G}$ is Gieseking's constant. \item Note that when $z$ approaches a rational number on a given ray in the right half plane with $\arg(z)>0$, the first term in \eqref{eq:asymp_v1} will be exponentially large while the other one will be exponentially small and vice versa if $\arg(z)<0$. \end{enumerate}
+\begin{remarks} \, \begin{enumerate} \item We have that $V = \frac{\mathcal{G}i}{8},$ where $\mathcal{G} = 1.0149...$ is the maximum of the Bloch-Wigner dilogarithm function $\operatorname D(z)$, attained at $e(1/6)$ \cite{Zdilog}.
+We note that $\mathcal G$ is also the minimal hyperbolic volume of non-compact hyperbolic 3-manifolds.
+Since this volume is attained by the Gieseking manifold \cite{colin}, $\mathcal G$ is also known as Gieseking's constant. \item Note that when $z$ approaches zero on a given ray in the right half-plane with $\arg(z)>0$, the first term in \eqref{eq:asymp_v1} will be exponentially large while the other one will be exponentially small and vice versa if $\arg(z)<0$. \end{enumerate}

 \end{remarks}